 - Remember, to order any alcoholic beverage in the U.S. you must be 21 or older and will be asked to show ID.
 The only legal/official ID you have in the U.S. is your Japanese passport.
 If you are 21 or above, do not ever order an alcoholic beverage to give to someone 20 or younger.
 This is illegal in the U.S.

 - You can customize anything you order at a restaurant in the U.S. Don't like tomatoes?
 Just say no tomatoes on your burger or sandwich.
 Allergic to shellfish?
 Ask before your order and the waiter/waitress will let you know if they can be removed or if you should order something else.
 You will not offend the restaurant by asking for special orders/customization.
 It is very common and you may see Americans asking many questions about how a dish is prepared before they place their order.
 See Select Wisely to order Japanese-English food translation cards.

 - Difference Between American, French, and Japanese Restaurant Experience (Blog)

 - How Sushi Culture Differs in America vs. Japan (First We Feast)

 For our U.S. Fellows: Most Western restaurants in Japan serve Japanese-style American food.
 It will look and taste different.
 For example, did you know mayonnaise and corn is common topping on pizza?
 Tokyo has the widest array of American-style and American branded restaurants and food choices.
 Outside of Tokyo, you will find some American chains (McDonald's and Starbuck's are everywhere) but others may be more difficult to find.
-In the area of Tokyo where we stay during the three-week orientation there are many Western type restaurants as this neighborhood is near the embassy district.

 - There are no free refills of soda at restaurants in Japan.
 You will be charged for each drink you order a refill of.